• Skip to primary navigation

 Kathy Carmichael

-Craving BBQ?
-BBQ Jackfruit combines the sweet and spicy of BBQ with sauteed onions and garlic for a tasty sandwich, salad topping, or as an entree right out of a bowl.
-Top with coleslaw with apples in a maple dijon dressing, and you'll fall in love.
+Are you craving BBQ?
+BBQ Jackfruit combines the sweet and spicy of BBQ with sautéed onions and garlic for a tasty sandwich, salad topping, or as an entree right out of a bowl.
+Top with pineapple coleslaw, and you'll fall in love.

 Print Recipe Pin Recipe